 This way, you know what places you can visit if you feel like going on a day trip from Rio.

 Are you trying to decide where to stay in Rio de Janeiro?
 Don’t miss my extensive Rio de Janeiro neighborhood guide and tips on where to stay in Rio de Janeiro.
+But if you prefer a local environment, you might want to check out these Airbnb in Rio de Janeiro instead.

 This article explains the best places to stay based on what you want to experience in the city, as well as your budget.